Wuzzy2/Wuzzy2/README.md

 **I reject GitHub** because [GitHub is not free software](https://wuzzy.codeberg.page/essays/github/) and suffers from [the JavaScript Trap](https://www.gnu.org/philosophy/javascript-trap.html).

+The JavaScript Trap is **a huge deal**, actually.
+It has de-facto **normalized** webbrowers shipping proprietary code to its users.
+While we can’t fix the web, we *can* fix our workflows in our own software projects by removing proprietary software from **all** steps in our workflow.

 If the free software movement wants to truly win, we have to go **free software all the way**.
 It is unacceptable we’re tolerating a massive proprietary platform like GitHub and have integrated in our workflow so deeply.

 ### Moving away from GitHub